Road to Bakhar near Head Tareemo in Jhang (Punjab)

 Jhang is located at the confluence of the Chenab river and the Jhelum river at Trimmu Barrage, on the east bank of the Chenab river.
 It is accessible from Faisalabad at the distance of 76 km via Jhang Faisalabad Road, otherwise turn right from Lahore-Karachi National Highway - N5 from Chichawatni via Toba Tek Singh at the distance of 90 km.

 Large part of Jhang is plain cultivable land, except Kirana Hills near the River Chenab.
-A part of Jhang extends to Thal extends from the bank of the Jehlum River to the districts of Khushab and Bhakkar.
+The Chenab River flows in the middle of the district and divides into two equal parts.
+The Jhelum River enters into city to west of the Chenab and flows toward south until meets the Chenab River at Domel.
+A part of Jhang extends to the Thal Desert extends from the bank of the Jehlum River to the districts of Khushab and Bhakkar.

 Picture Location Map